brentp/jigv/README.md

 # jigv

 [igv.js](https://github.com/igvteam/igv.js) is a great way to view aligments and other genomic data files.
+It requires that the files are hosted on a server, such as apache or nginx.

-This provides a server and some default configuration, javascript and HTML so you can do:
+In a single binary, `jigv` provides a server and some default configuration, javascript and HTML so you can do:

 ```
 jigv --open-browser --region chr1:34566-34999 *.bam *.cram *.vcf.gz
 ```
-With that, a server will start and a browser will open an igv.js viewer for your requested files.
+With that, a server will start and a browser will open an igv.js viewer for your requested files, similiar to how you'd do with the java version of IGV

 # installation